dewi-alliance/hotspot-manufacturers/template.md

 * What brought you to Helium etc?

 ## Product Information (required)
+* What is this product's model name or model number?
 * Is this is Light Hotspot or Full Hotspot? (please submit two separate applications for Full and Light hotspots)
 * Is it for indoor or outdoor?
 * Provide a brief description of what you're making.